cmcntsh/exerInstallRStudio/README.md

 # Install R and RStudio Desktop

+A video demonstration of installing R and RStudio on a computer running Windows 10 is available at: https://youtu.be/VLzhzU8SQQA

 ## R

 * Go to https://cran.r-project.org/mirrors.html and select a mirror site closest to you.